MicrosoftDocs/EMDocs/EMDocs/mtptrialguide.md

    - Ask before sending a copy of the message to Microsoft
 3. Make selection and click **Save**.

-## Step 3: Set up and configure Office 365 Advanced Threat Protection
+## Exercise 3: Set up and configure Office 365 Advanced Threat Protection

 ### Introduction
 Office 365 Advanced Threat Protection protects mailboxes, files, online storage, and applications against new and sophisticated attacks in real time.
 It offers holistic protection in Microsoft Teams, Word, Excel, PowerPoint, Visio, SharePoint Online, and OneDrive for Business.
 By protecting against unsafe attachments and expanding protection against malicious links, it complements the security features of Exchange Online Protection to provide better zero-day protection.